-Found this review of griffins across several cultures on Mr. P’s Mythopedia page.
+I found this review of griffins across several cultures on Mr. P’s Mythopedia page.
+(Click to enlarge the picture).

 I find it interesting, as Murder in Absentia includes a griffin (or gryphon, in the more Greek-like spelling used in the book).
 It’s based on the classic type below, with the front half including the forelegs as that of an eagle.